 Chihuahuan Desert Rangeland Research Center (CDRRC): This is a large, working research ranch located north of Las Cruces, and partially straddling the Doña Ana Mountains on the southern side, and extending to the Rio Grande River on the west and Jornada Experimental Station operated by the USDA on the east.
-Interstate 25, a rest area, and a US Border Patrol Checkpoint are located in a corridor running north /south through t he CDRRC, but a re not part of the NMSU land nor a are they included l in this report.
+Interstate 25, a rest area, and a US Border Patrol Checkpoint are located in a corridor running nor report. th/south throug h the CDRRC, bu t are not part o f the NMSU lan d nor are they i ncluded in this